-When the “Can Do” kids arrived in class the day after Halloween, they were not in the mood to see a huge pile of candy on Miss Pat’s desk.
+When the “Can Do” kids arrived in class the Monday after Halloween, they were not in the mood to see a huge mound of candy on Miss Pat’s desk.

 Most of the “Can Dos” had their fill of Halloween candy over the weekend.
 Some of them had eaten more candy at one time than they should have and now they had the tummy troubles.

 When Miss Pat looked at the Halloween candy, she saw a note that said, “This is from the “Can Do” Street Chamber of Commerce.”
 She turned to the class and said, “What should we do with all this candy?”

 Hector was the first to answer saying, “I think we should split it up among the class.
 That way we will have extra candy for when we eat all of the Halloween candy we have at home.”

 Miss Pat didn’t say anything.
 She just looked at Hector in a way that meant she didn’t think it was such a great idea.

 Nellie raised her hand and said, “Why don’t we give it to people who may not have gotten any candy for Halloween?”
 Miss Pat smiled and said,”Nice idea, Nellie.
 That is a generous and thoughtful suggestion.
 Let’s take a vote.
 All in favor of sharing the candy with others raise their hands.”

 Well, everyone but Hector raised his or her hand.
 When Hector saw that the whole class was for the idea, he slowly raised his hand and said, “Okay, but who should get the candy?”
 Everyone through for awhile, then Eulyn raised her hand and said,”There is a home for seniors nearby.
 I bet they didn’t go trick or treating.
 I bet they would love some candy.”

 Miss Pat said,” Great idea, Eulyn!
 I think more than the candy, they would love a Halloween visit from us.
 If there are some seniors who can’t eat candy, well they can give it to someone else as a treat.”